From Scripture we have been apprised of two underlying truths about the human condition and the temporal existence assigned to us:

 There is nothing new going on; it may just seem new to you.

 God has already anticipated every contingency.
-We need not panic about losing ground as our increasingly godless society careens out of control.
+We need not panic about losing ground as an increasingly godless society careens out of control.
 It would be healthier to view current trends as simply "more of the same"... or, "it's what was expected".

 Regardless of the extent to which its founding principles and freedoms may have produced spiritual fruit, the phenomenon that is the United States must be viewed as an historical anomaly.
 For so, so many throughout history, basic human rights and freedoms were at best a pipe dream: a fair trial by a jury of one's peers: what was that? the rule of law: are you kidding? freedom of conscience: what are you smoking?
 Ask a panel of persecuted, destitute, and martyred saints from nearly any period in Church History about what "normal" meant.